-The Dollar Energy Fund is Pennsylvania's largest utility and heating bill hardship assistance fund.
-A non-profit organization administers it and it relies heavily on donations from individuals and energy company themselves.
+The Dollar Energy Fund is Pennsylvania's largest utility and heating bill hardship assistance program.
+A non-profit organization administers it throughout the region, and it relies heavily on donations from individuals as well as energy company themselves.
 It helps thousands of families pay for their heating and utility bills each year by providing them with cash grants.
 Another component will provide individuals with energy conservation measures as well.

 The Hardship Program will provide a one time grant.
 Universal Services focuses more on conservation and weatherization.
-The non-profit and the organizations that participate can also help people sign up for the federal government created and funded Low Income Home Energy Assistance Program (LIHEAP), which is another resource that can help with paying heating bills.
+The non-profit and the organizations that participate in accepting applications can also help people sign up for the federal government created as well as funded Low Income Home Energy Assistance Program (LIHEAP), which is another resource that can help with paying heating bills.
 As indicated, the Water Assistance Program, which is also part of Dollar Energy, can either provide a grant or a discount on your water bills.
 So qualified families do have several options available to them.

 As with many programs, there are some criteria, and a family of four earning up to $44,100 per year is income eligible for the program.
+But the income criteria change every year.
 In addition, to qualify for financial aid, the households applying must also have made a sincere effort of payment on their utility bill in the last 90 days and also have am unpaid back balance on the bill.
 Call (800) 683-7036 to learn more or apply.